theRealAph/ScopeLocals/README.md

 a file on disk, work can continue by switching execution to another virtual thread with almost no overhead.

+** Extent-local variables are inherited by threads created by a `StructuredExecutor` with very little overhead. **

 ## Migrating to extent-local variables

 In general, for the reasons we've listed above, extent-local variables